mahesh-sudhakar/Feature-Detection-and-Matching---OpenCV/README.md

 # Feature-Detection-and-Matching---OpenCV

-Assignment 1 of grad course AER1515 - Perception for Robotics - UTIAS - University of Toronto.
+Assignment 1 of grad course AER1515 - *Perception for Robotics* - UTIAS - University of Toronto.

 This is a python notebook .ipynb file created on Colab, converted to a .py file.

 The dataset is accessed by mounting the google drive.
-Please change the path of dataset accordingly in line 259.
+Please change the path of dataset accordingly in ```line 259.```

-Also change file paths for left, right images and to access calibration files in line 262 - 265, and 288.
+Also change file paths for left, right images and to access calibration files in ```line 262 - 265, and 288.```

 Please see attached report for details on implementation of functions.

 --------------
+**Abstract**

 This project implements feature point detection and its matching between stereo pair images from KITTI dataset.
 For a given input RGB image from left camera, the features which are described to be an image